cristopher-dev/save-all-resources-plus/README.md

 ![Usage in DevTools: shows the custom ResourceSaver tab inside Chrome DevTools, ready to download resources.](image-3.png)

-ResourcesSaverExt-dev is a Google Chrome extension that allows you to download all resources from a web page (HTML, CSS, JS, images, fonts, etc.) with a single click, preserving the site's original folder structure.
+Save All Resources plus is a Google Chrome extension that allows you to download all resources from a web page (HTML, CSS, JS, images, fonts, etc.) with a single click, preserving the site's original folder structure.
 It's ideal for developers, archivists, designers, and anyone who needs to save complete websites easily, in an organized way, and ready to be re-hosted or analyzed offline.

 ## What does this project do?